Skip to main content

 HTTP API Invocation

-After the Web Function is successfully deployed, it can be invoked via the HTTP API:
+After the HTTP cloud function is successfully deployed, it can be invoked via HTTP API:

 curl -L 'https://{envId}.api.tcloudbasegateway.com/v1/functions/{functionName}?webfn=true' \